catherinee24/account-abstraction-2024/2-MinimalAccountEthereum.md

 * The first question is: what do we need to do?

 The first thing we need to do is look up **EIP 4337** to see how these smart contracts should look.
-> 📝 TIPS <br> To view a smart contract in an editor from Etherscan, we add deph.net to the link like this: etherscan.deph.net/address/.....
+> 📝 TIPS <br> To view a smaErt contract in an editor from Etherscan, we add deph.net to the link like this: etherscan.deph.net/address/.....

 In the `src` folder, create two new folders